DataDog/integrations-extras/bind9/README.md

     ```

 3. Save and exit the file.
-4. Edit the syslog/rsyslog configuration to log to your Datadog using the facility you selected in Bind9:
+4. Edit the syslog/rsyslog configuration to log to Datadog using the facility you selected in Bind 9:
     ```
     <syslog_facility>.* @@<DATADOG_AGENT_IP_ADDRESS>:<PORT>
     ```